RoboCupatHomeSim/interactive-cleanup-unity/README.md

 3. Click the Play button at the top of the Unity editor.

 ### Execute the Executable file
-1. Copy the "SIGVerseConfig" folder and the "TTS" folder into the "Build" folder.
+1. Copy the "TTS" folder into the "Build" folder.
 2. Double Click the "InteractiveCleanup.exe" in the "Build" folder.

-## Note
+## Data generation mode
+Please see [wiki page](https://github.com/RoboCupatHomeSim/interactive-cleanup-unity/wiki) for more details.
 If you want to use the data generation mode, you need to prepare your VR device.
 Please install [Steam](https://store.steampowered.com/about/) and [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) on your PC.
 Download the installer from the official website and install it.
 And please install [Oculus Software](https://www.oculus.com/setup/) to use Oculus Headsets.
 [Oculus Link](https://support.oculus.com/articles/headsets-and-accessories/oculus-link/index-oculus-link) is also required.